webx-plus/WebX-Specification/docs/htmlpp/video.md

 ## Attributes

-- Src - the source of the audio
+- Src - the source of the video

 ## Support